cockroach-systems/roach-os/README.md

 roachos.binaryServer = "http://your-server:8080";
 ```

 Set this to point to your own artifact repo.
 We provide a default, but do note the OPSEC risks — do you trust a self-proclaimed red teamer's pre-built binaries?

-## opsec

-something i'm working on..